boahene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 .Create a script that creates a directory called my_dir with permissions 751 in the working directory. #!/bin/bash mkdir -m 751 my_dir

 13. script that changes the group owner to school for the file hello #!/bin/bash chgrp school hello

+14. script that changes the owner and the group owner of _hello to vincent and staff respectively  #!/bin/bash chown vincent:staff *